AnorakArturo/AnorakArturo/README.md

 - 👋 Hi, I’m Sai Krishna
 - 👀 I’m interested in learning :p
-- 🌱 I’m currently learning C++, along with other minor CSE things
+- 🌱 I’m currently learning C++, React along with other minor CSE things
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/sai-krishna-p3/)
+- 🤠 A curious enthusiast in the FOSS & Privacy space